bentoml/BentoML/README.md

 saved_path = KerasFashionMnistService.pack(classifier=model).save('/my_bento_archives')
 ```

-Now you can start a REST API server based off the saved BentoArchive:
+Now you can start a REST API server based off the saved BentoArchive files:
 ```bash
 bentoml serve {saved_path}
 ```

 Visit [http://127.0.0.1:5000](http://127.0.0.1:5000) in your browser to play
-around with the Web UI of the REST API model server, or try sending prediction
+around with the Web UI of the REST API model server, sending testing requests
-request with `curl`:
+from the UI, or try sending prediction request with `curl` from CLI:

 ```bash
 curl -X POST "http://127.0.0.1:5000/predict" -H "Content-Type: image/png" --data-binary @sample_image.png